-Dr. Hodkinson has taught at the Universities of Virginia, Ohio and Michigan and prior to his present appointment, served two years as artist-in-resldence in Minneapolis under a grant from the Ford Foundation Contemporary Music Project.
+Dr. Hodkinson taught at the Universities of Virginia, Ohio and Michigan and served two years as artist-in-residence in Minneapolis under a grant from the Ford Foundation Contemporary Music Project.
 He joined the faculty of the Eastman School of Music in 1973 assuming direction of the Eastman Musica Nova, a virtuoso new music ensemble described by the Cleveland Plain Dealer as "a student ensemble of professional quality."
 During the academic years 1984-86, Hodkinson served as Meadows Distinguished Visiting Professor of Composition at Southern Methodist University.

-In addition to his activities as conductor, Mr. Hodkinson is one of the most prolific and widely performed contemporary composers.
-His most recent compositions include an opera "SAINT CARMENT OF THE MAIN", a commission from the Banff Centre for the Arts and the world premiere by the Guelph Spring Festival May 19-24, 1988, BUMBERBOOM, Commissioned and premiered by the Montreal Symphony, D.R.
+In addition to his activities as conductor, Mr. Hodkinson was one of the most prolific and widely performed contemporary composers.
+His opera "SAINT CARMENT OF THE MAIN", a commission from the Banff Centre for the Arts and the world premiere by the Guelph Spring Festival May 19-24, 1988, BUMBERBOOM, Commissioned and premiered by the Montreal Symphony, D.R.
 Davies conducting, EDGE OF THE OLDE ONE for the New York Philharmonic Orchestra, premiered with Pierre Boulez conducting, CHANSONS DE JADIS - six songs of loneliness for soprano and orchestra, premiered by the National Arts Centre Orchestra of Ottawa, Mario Bernardi conducting with Gwenlynn Little as soloist.

 Awards include the Farnsley Prize by the Louisville Orchestra, Guggenheim Foundation, National Institute of Arts and Letters, Canada Council, The National Endowment for the Arts and the International Congress of Jeunesses Musicales Competition.
 Compositions by Dr. Hodkinson appear in the catalogs of American Composers Alliance, Associated Music Publishers, Theodore Presser, Music for Percussion, Editions Jobert, Ricordi, Columbia University Music Press, and Transcontinental.
 Activities as composer/conductor are recorded on CRI, Grenadilla, Louisville, Advance, Nonesuch, CBC, and Pantheon labels.